Adverse Childhood Experiences (ACEs) & Resilience

 The Community Foundation is committed to improving the health and social wellbeing of our community, which includes limiting the negative health and social outcomes associated with ACEs.

-By using our voice and our network to elevate the ACEs message, and by helping to bring together people and organizations working in this space, we hope to spark further conversations and actions within our community.
+By using our voice and network to elevate the ACEs and resilience message, and by helping to bring together people and organizations working in this space, we have sparked further conversations and actions within our community”.

 Click on the links below for more information about ACEs: